 Is the Tesla Cybertruck Worth It?

 While not everyone will find the Cybertruck their cup of tea, it is worth pointing out that there are nearly 2 million pre-orders.
-Due to high demand, it may also be difficult to obtain a Cybertruck.
-Tesla plans to have 375,000 built per year.
+In fact, due to high demand, it may also be difficult to obtain a Cybertruck, as Tesla plans to have 375,000 units built per year.

 FAQs

 There is no announcement when the Cybertruck will be officially available in Canada.
-Tesla estimates the all-electric pickup will arrive in the third quarter of 2023 in the US.
-Only 1,000 deliveries, however, are expected throughout 2023.
-Volume production is set to start in 2024.
+However, in the US, Tesla finally delivered the first set of its all-electric pickups in the third quarter of 2023, and volume production is set to start in 2024.

-The Tesla Cybertruck waiting list is around five years.
-There are currently 1.9 million pre-orders, and with Tesla’s production plans set at 375,000 a year, new orders will take roughly five years to fulfill.
+There are approximately 2 million pre-orders for this truck, and Teslaโs production plans are allegedly set at 375,000 a year.
+At this rate, itโs safe to say that new orders will take roughly five years to fulfill.

 Related: